TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_6f16735c-b0ae-b275-ad3a-03479cfa1396.md

     {
       "id": "4d78b174-3203-a3ac-9e08-41fb35de6354",
       "longDescription": null,
-      "shortDescription": " Request to increase the subscription limit", "searchTags": "subscription limit",
+      "shortDescription": "For requesting an increase in the total count of cores (vCPUs) for the subscription", "searchTags": "subscription limit",
       "category": "Quota",
       "useInDiagnoseAndSolve": "FALSE"